jira gantt chart

 In addition, Visor allows you to add custom fields that don’t live in Jira (which your Jira admin will thank you for) and import data from other apps like Asana and Salesforce.
 With Visor, you can augment your Gantt charts with custom fields and/or data from other sources.

-Create Gantt Charts with Data from Jira and Other Apps:
+Create Gantt Charts with Data from Jira and Salesforce, or other apps like Asana:

 Option #3: Jira Advanced Roadmaps in Jira